xEyad/interactive_text_flutter/README.md

 you can click on the title of the sentence to change it and you set active sentence by pressing anywhere inside it

 # Architecture and design
-you can learn more about how this widget is designed and what were the requirments by reading files in [docs](./documentation/) architecture overview looks like this ![architecture overview](./documentation/interactive%20text%20widget.jpg)
+You can learn more about how this widget is designed and what were the requirments by reading files in [docs](./documentation/) architecture overview looks like this ![architecture overview](./documentation/interactive%20text%20widget.jpg)

+# Unit tests
+Unit tests covers only the critical path, mainly the text change detection algorthim and it's integration. so, make sure to run the tests and pass them if you change any of the following (Util.getChangeIndex() , Util.getStartingIndex(), PredictionMakerFieldController)

 # Building for web
-run the auto build bat file
+Run the auto build bat file
 Command: webBuildAndPublish.bat

 or follow the steps below: